grimme-lab/mctc-lib/docs.md

                markdown.extensions.smarty
 ---

-Common tool chain to molecular structure data in various applications.
+Common tool chain for working with molecular structure data in various applications.
 This library provides a unified way to perform operations on molecular structure data, like reading and writing to common geometry file formats.

 [TOC]